Package 'GeoThinneR'

 Value

-A tibble of thinned points, or a combined result of all attempts if 'all_trials' is TRUE.
+A list with a data.frame/matrix/tibble of thinned points if 'all_trials = TRUE', or a combined result of all attempts if 'all_trials = TRUE'.

 Examples